(narrating) "This was my last job.

 - Artemis Fowl: Artemis was going to do one of those in The Eternity Code.
 Then his memory got wiped.

-- A rare successful version from the Tortall Universe: eventually George Cooper, King of the Rogue, grows tired of his position and wants to go at least a little bit respectable.
+- A rare successful version in Song of the Lioness: eventually George Cooper, King of the Rogue, grows tired of his position and wants to go at least a little bit respectable.
 He just has to make sure that who ever takes his place is at least somewhat honest and caring (read: not Claw, the guy who's after the throne).
-He kills Claw, becomes the King's spymaster and a noble, and marries Alanna.
+He kills Claw, becomes the King's spymaster and a landed Baron, and marries Alanna.
 Pretty successful last job.

 Live Action TV